sumanp/accounts/README.md

 *Note: Ideally the SMTP credentials should not be hard-coded on the docker-compose file.
 This is done in this case to make it easier for the reviewer to test emails.
 The credentials are temporary.*

+*Caution: Possible bug in postman, when testing the `verify_otp` endpoint, enter the OTP and hit save before sending the request.
+Sometimes old otp gets sent instead of a new one.

 **Endpoints**